aquitania99/sydney-kids-activities/README.md

 ### What it does

 Reads CSV files downloaded from [data.nsw.gov.au](https://data.nsw.gov.au).
-No API call — pure local file processing with pandas.
+No API call, pure local file processing with pandas.

 ### Why manual download?